Code-Institute-Submissions/kind-soul-yoga/README.md

 C. _I have enjoyed Sarah's blog posts before and I would like to check if she has posted any new articles._

-Links to the Blog page are easily accessible from the Home page, either from the fixed navigation, from the '_Call to Action_' section underneath the hero image or the _Blog Post_ section at the bottom of the page.
+Links to the Blog page are easily accessible from the Home page, either from the fixed navigation, from the _Call to Action_ section underneath the hero image or the _Blog Post_ section at the bottom of the page.
 New blog posts have a thicker text bubble border to draw the user's eye to them.

 D. _I attended one of Sarah's classes and have a question about the routine she ran through.
 I would like to contact her for more information._